MicrosoftDocs/sql-docs/docs/t-sql/language-elements/transactions-transact-sql.md

  Applicable only to multiple active result sets (MARS), a [!INCLUDE[tsql](../../includes/tsql-md.md)] explicit or implicit transaction that starts under a MARS session becomes a batch-scoped transaction.
 A batch-scoped transaction that is not committed or rolled back when a batch completes is automatically rolled back by [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

 > [!NOTE]
-> For special considerations related to Data Warehouse products, see [Transactions (SQL Data Warehouse)](transactions-sql-data-warehouse.md).
+> For special considerations related to Data Warehouse products, see [Transactions (Azure Synapse Analytics)](transactions-sql-data-warehouse.md).

 ## In This Section
  [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] provides the following transaction statements: